Financial-Times/ip-ads-reporting-cleanup/README.md

 # ip-ads-reporting
-Queries the Adbook (Ads OMS) to delete AdRevenue and AdRevenueSchedule info from Salesforce This is implemented with a Step function to help cope with the large volumen of line items to be processed
+Queries the Adbook (Ads OMS) to delete AdRevenue and AdRevenueSchedule info from Salesforce This is implemented with a Step function to help cope with the large volume of line items to be processed

 Serverless yaml defines a state machine shown below this can be run on a schedule.
 stateMachines: